 What Happens If Your Axle Breaks While Driving?

-While we all know we should repair a broken component as soon as we discover it, the cost of repairing complex parts such as the CV shaft or axle shaft can really stop us from doing so.
+While we all know we should repair a broken component as soon as any drive axle issues arise, the cost of repairing complex parts such as the CV shaft or axle shaft can really stop us from doing so.
 With that said, there are many drivers throughout the world constantly asking “how long can you drive on a bad CV axle” or any axle alike!

 Without two operational axles, your car will be essentially immobile.
 Your axles are what transfers power to the wheels from the transmission (front-wheel drive vehicle) or the differential (rear-wheel drive vehicle).
 It can be extremely dangerous to continue to drive a car that has failing drive axle components.